cratuki/wandle/README.txt

 // Closing notes

+It may be useful to generate sequence diagrams from the model.
+This is not yet done.

 As of writing, when we parse an asynchronous statement, we should check that we are inside an asynchronous context.
 It should be possible to add this.

 Generics cannot inherit or be inherited.
 It would take work to implement this, but it could be done.

 At the time of writing, there is no way to declare objects at the global scope.

+Parsing is unsophisticated, and has limited the grammar.
+Advice welcome.